 The primary prerequisite of MamaCAS is Django itself.
 MamaCAS works with supported versions of Django as well as Long-term support (LTS) releases.
 Other versions of Django may work, but are not officially tested or supported.
 See the Django downloads page for download and installation details.

-If you’re installing MamaCAS manually, such as from the GitHub repository, you’ll also need to install the Requests and defusedxml libraries.
-The optional gevent module may also be installed to enable asynchronous single logout requests.
+If you’re installing MamaCAS manually, such as from the GitHub repository, you’ll also need to install the Requests library.
+The optional gevent module may be installed to enable asynchronous single logout requests.
 The optional defusedxml module may be installed to enable the /samlValidate endpoint.

 Installing the latest release is easiest with pip: